Hannalysis/Coding-Chronicles/README.md

 And today, I updated my site - as I realised one of my continued learning cards was not displaying all information appropriately.
 Turns out, one of my entries within my data file utilised the incorrect name for a particular property within the 'course' type.

+Further takeaways from Frontend Unicorn (47% read):
+- Loading states are better represented with skeleton screens
+- Cut out icons require bounding boxes for ease of implementation
+- Reasonable markup improves your search ranking
+- Test focus states for keyboard only navigation

 ------------

 <div align = "center"><a href="2025-12.md">Dec 2025</a></div>